xrzhuang/mapsapi/README.md

 In this library, `Polygons` is the component we'll use to construct our shapes.
 You know the drill, we have to import it.
 Add `Polygons` to the list of components you've already imported.

 Now let's add our `Polygon` component.
-It'll be another child of `Map` so make sure to put it inbetween the `Map` tags.
+It'll be another child of `Map` so make sure to put it between the `Map` tags.
 We can add it under the `InfoWindow` tags.

 Under InfoWindow add the code: